Originate/exocom/CONTRIBUTING.md

 - [HttpListener](src/http-listener): implements the HTTP endpoint that services talk to in order to make requests to ExoComm
-- [ClientRegistry](src/client-registry): keeps track of which service is allowed to send and receive what commands
+- [ClientRegistry](src/client-registry): keeps track of which service is allowed to send and receive what messages
-- [CommandSender](src/command-sender): sends commands to external services
+- [MessageSender](src/message-sender): sends messages to external services
 - [Kernel](src/exocomm.ls): integrates all the above subsystems and provides the [programmatic API](#javascript-api)